rvictory/zeek-box/README.md

 NordVPN Conf files: https://nordvpn.com/ovpn/

 TODO This whole explanation above needs to be cleaned up

+## E-Ink Display
+I'm using an eInk display from Waveshare (link to Amazon)

 ## Things to use later:
 * https://github.com/SebastianJ/nordvpn-api